General Motors W platform

-The W-platform (also known as the W-body) was a General Motors automotive platform underpinning both mid size and full-size front-wheel drive cars — across the platform's three generations from 1987-2016.
+The W-platform (also known as the W-body) was a General Motors automotive platform underpinning both mid-size and full-size front-wheel drive cars across the platform's three generations from 1987 through 2016 model years.

-Code named GM10, the program began development in 1982 under Chairman Roger B. Smith and debuted in 1987 with the Pontiac Grand Prix, Buick Regal, and Oldsmobile Cutlass Supreme coupés — with the four-door sedan body style introduced for 1990.
+Code-named GM10, the program began development in 1982 under Chairman Roger B. Smith.
+The new design debuted in 1987 with the Pontiac Grand Prix, Buick Regal, and Oldsmobile Cutlass Supreme coupes, with the four-door sedan body style introduced for 1990.

-The 1997–2005 2nd Generation, or W2 Platform, used both a 110.5 in full-size wheelbase as well as a 109 in mid-size wheelbase.
+The 1997–2005 2nd Generation, or W2 Platform, used both a 110.5 in full-size wheelbase as well as a 109.0 in mid-size wheelbase.

-From 2005-2016, the W3 Platform used a 110.5 in, full-size wheelbase in sedan and coupe configurations, including for the Pontiac Grand Prix (2004-2008), Buick LaCrosse/Allure (2005-2009), Chevrolet Impala/Impala Limited (2005-2016) and Chevrolet Monte Carlo (2000-2007) — each with high performance V8 variants.
+From 2005 through 2016, the W3 Platform used a 110.5 in, full-size wheelbase in sedan and coupe configurations, including for the Pontiac Grand Prix (2004-2008), Buick LaCrosse/Allure (2005-2009), Chevrolet Impala/Impala Limited (2005-2016), and Chevrolet Monte Carlo (2000-2007) — each available in high-performance V8 variants.

 History

-The platform cost $7 billion to develop, with engineering executed by the Chevrolet-Pontiac-Canada (CPC) group; also known as the small car division.
-The original program was intended to replace all midsize cars produced by Chevrolet, Pontiac, Oldsmobile, and Buick on the G and A platforms.
+The platform cost $7 billion to develop, with engineering performed by the Chevrolet-Pontiac-Canada (CPC) group, also known as the small-car division.
+The original program was intended to replace all mid-size cars produced by Chevrolet, Pontiac, Oldsmobile, and Buick on the G and A platforms.
 This ultimately did not happen; while the A-platform Chevrolet Celebrity and Pontiac 6000 were quickly discontinued, the A-body Buick Century and Oldsmobile Cutlass Ciera remained in production until 1996.

 The plan was for seven GM plants that would each assemble 250,000 of the cars, or 21% of the total U.S. car market.
-It was badly executed from the start, but GM's 1984 reorganization, combined with changing market dynamics, wrought havoc with the program and it never recovered.
-In 2008, prominent shareholder activist Robert A. G. Monks noted that GM had lost $2000 on every car it produced in 1989, the year before the last of the original GM10's were launched.
+It was badly executed from the start.
+The automaker's 1984 reorganization, combined with changing market dynamics, wreaked havoc with the program, and the objectives were not achieved.
+In 2008, prominent shareholder activist Robert A. G. Monks noted that GM had lost $2,000 on every car it produced in 1989, the year before the last of the original "GM10-based cars were launched.